wgsl-tooling-wg/wesl-js/tools/examples/wgsl-test-basic-compute/README.md

-# wesl-test Basic Compute Example
+# wgsl-test Basic Compute Example

-This example shows how to test a WGSL compute shader using wesl-test.
+This example shows how to test a WGSL compute shader using wgsl-test.

 ## Structure